Top 5 GoCardless alternatives: Which platform is best for your business?

 PayPal supports a variety of payment methods, including credit and debit cards, bank transfers, and PayPal balances.
 The platform also offers invoicing, subscription payments, and mobile payments.

-PayPal’s widespread acceptance is available for personal and business use.
-However, PayPal is likely to incur higher fees for business transactions, which in the long-term may affect a business’ bottom line.
+You can use PayPal for both personal and business payments.
+But PayPal tends to charge higher fees for business transactions, which in the long term may affect your bottom line.

-PayPal Fees:
+PayPal fees

-Domestic transactions: 2.6% plus fixed fee
+Domestic transactions: 2.9% plus fixed fee

-International transactions: 3.6% plus fixed fee
+International transactions: 3.9% plus fixed fee

 Pros

-Suitable for physical and digital stores
+Supports various payment methods for both physical and digital stores

 Cons

-Higher fees for international transactions
+3.9% plus fixed fees for cross-border transactions

 Stripe

-Stripe fees:
+Stripe fees

 Subscription fees: No account fees

-Domestic transactions: 1.7% + $0.30 per transaction
+Domestic transactions: 1.7% + A$0.30 per transaction

 Pros

-Extensive analytics and reporting tools
+Extensive analytics and reporting tools.

-POS system for physical stores
+POS system for physical stores.

-Minimal subscription fees may make Stripe an accessible option
+Minimal subscription fees may make Stripe an accessible option.

 Cons

-Primarily a payments product, with no multi-currency accounts or corporate cards
+Primarily a payments product, with no multi-currency accounts or corporate cards.

-Costly for international transactions, especially where currency conversion is involved
+Costly for international transactions, especially where currency conversion is involved.

 Square

-Square Fees:
+Square fees

 Pros